Nine-year-old Pierce Leonardi is a six-time AAU national karate champion.

-Pierce said he didn’t know what to think when his parents, Tony and Judy, started him in karate after he was bullied at the Parker School in Wynantskill.
+Pierce said he didn’t know what to think when his parents, Tony and Judy, started him in karate after he was bullied at his school.

 “There was this one kid who kept hitting me.
 My parents said, ‘That’s it,’ and they put me in karate,” said Pierce.
 “I wasn’t really sure about it, but once I got used to it, it became natural for me.”